Esri/maps-app-javascript/README.md

 * `127.0.0.1:8080`
 * `127.0.0.1:9000`

 When you deploy your application, do not use the same Application ID for development as production.
-You want your Application ID to _only redirect your production website_.
+You want your Application ID to _only redirect to your production website_.

 ![](images/Register2.png)